syed-imam/walmart-product-manager/README.md

 As per requirements, the API was queried with search terms ["cereal", "cold cereal"].
 However, they can be modified in the <br>
 file /server/controllers/product.controller.js inside functions (manualQueryWalmartApi, QueryWalmartApi) to make new requests with <br>
 different search terms.

+### Possible Performance Enhancement
+For Future, performance can be enhanced by making new ajax calls on each page change, instead of fetching all the data at once.
+Additionally, lazy loading of some packages can also decrease the load time.

 ## Author
 * **Syed Adil Imam** - (http://syedadilimam.com/)